 Are You a Child Sexual Abuse Survivor?

-In April 2021, Colorado passed The Child Sexual Abuse Accountability Act which eliminates the statute of limitations for when individuals and organizations can be sued for committing, enabling, or ignoring sexual abuse against minors.
+The Child Sexual Abuse Accountability Act eliminated the statute of limitations for when individuals and organizations can be sued for committing, enabling, or ignoring sexual abuse against minors.
+The state Supreme Court overturned the “3-year lookback window.”
+However, survivors whose abuse ocurred after January 1, 2022, and those whose claims would not have been time-barred by the previous six-year statute of limitations, can still pursue litigation.

 The new law put abusers and enabling organizations on notice that from now on, former victims can take them to court at any time.
 No longer can they escape accountability by waiting out the statute of limitations.

 In July 2021, the Colorado legislature attached a new section to the Child Sexual Abuse Accountability Act.
-Senate Bill 088 temporarily nullifies the previous statute of limitations that prevented past survivors from taking legal action.
-This “lookback window” revives the rights of survivors to sue their abusers or any institution or organization that covered up or failed to prevent the abuse.
+Senate Bill 088 temporarily nullified the previous statute of limitations that prevented past survivors from taking legal action.
+This “lookback window” was intended to restore the rights of survivors to sue their abusers or any institution or organization that covered up or failed to prevent the abuse.
+However, the Colorado Supreme Court overturned Senate Bill 088 as “retrospective legislation,” saying:

 Why Come Forward Now?